sahilatahar/Code-Sync/README.md

 ## 🔮 Features

--   Real-time collaboration on code editing
+-   Real-time collaboration on code editing across multiple files
 -   Unique room generation with room ID for collaboration
--   Syntax highlighting
+-   Syntax highlighting for various file types with auto-language detection
--   Instant updates and synchronization of code changes
+-   Instant updates and synchronization of code changes across all files
 -   Notifications for user join and leave events
 -   Multiple themes for personalized coding experience
 -   Comprehensive language support for versatile programming
--   Open and save file functionality
 -   Option to change font size and font family
 -   User presence list of users currently in the collaboration session.
+-   Open, edit, save, and delete file functionalities
+-   Real-time updates of changes made by users to multiple files
+-   Option to download files edited within the collaboration session

 ## 💻 Tech Stack